import-js/eslint-import-resolver-typescript/README.md

 ## Notice

-After version 2.0.0, `.d.ts` will take higher priority then normal `.js`/`.jsx` files on resolving `node_modules` packages in favor of `@types/*` definitions or its own definition.
+After version 2.0.0, `.d.ts` will take higher priority than normal `.js`/`.jsx` files on resolving `node_modules` packages in favor of `@types/*` definitions or its own definition.

-If you're facing some problems on rules `import/default` or `import/named` from [`eslint-plugin-import`][], do not post any issue here, because they are just working exactly as [expected](https://github.com/import-js/eslint-import-resolver-typescript/issues/31#issuecomment-539751607) on our sides, take [import-js/eslint-plugin-import#1525](https://github.com/import-js/eslint-plugin-import/issues/1525) as reference or post a new issue to [`eslint-plugin-import`][] instead.
+If you're facing some problems with rules `import/default` or `import/named` from [`eslint-plugin-import`][], do not post any issue here, because they are working exactly as [expected](https://github.com/import-js/eslint-import-resolver-typescript/issues/31#issuecomment-539751607) on our side.
+Take [import-js/eslint-plugin-import#1525](https://github.com/import-js/eslint-plugin-import/issues/1525) as reference or post a new issue on [`eslint-plugin-import`][] instead.

 ## Installation